braidn/old-git-wiki-pages/Cucumber.markdown

 ###Objects

 * Best to use Factory_girl
   * make sure the files from the factories dir (or wherever) is being loaded into the factories.rb file in the support section of Cucumber
     * an [example][2]
+*This works because all files in features/support get loaded prior to cucumber running its tests

 [1]: /CapybaraDsl
 [2]: /FactoryGirlCucumberEnvironment